lextudio/sharpsnmplib/readme.txt

 The #SNMP Agent source code (snmpd.exe) is released under MIT/X11 License.

-Other demo source code is released in public domain.
+Other sample source code is released in public domain.

+*Samples*
+All samples are provided in source code only.
+Please check out source code and find them.

 *Build From Source Code*
 Please read KB articles on the project site, http://sharpsnmplib.codeplex.com/wikipage?title=KB